-Visas are a large residency application factor for Non-US International Medical Graduates (IMGs).
-Non-US IMGs are responsible for researching individual medical residency programs they intend to apply to for the program’s visa policies.
+Visas are a large residency application factor for Non-US IMGs.
+Non-US IMGs are responsible for researching individual medical residency program’s via policies.

 For example, some residency programs may:

-Researching residency programs and their visa policies properly will help Non-US IMGs conserve their resources and increase their chances of finding the right residency program.
-But, you do not have to go it alone.
+Researching residency programs and their visa policies properly will help Non-US IMGs conserve resources and increase chances of finding the right residency program.
+Keep in mind you don’t have to do this alone!
 Match A Resident’s Customized Lists have individualized visa filters to help Non-US IMGs find residency programs, no matter your visa needs.